Double-bracket quantum algorithms for diagonalization

 Precompiling will eventually cease being practical but further quantum computation starting from the shifted frame

 may be possible.
-Thus $\NC_N$ in Eq.~\eqref{eqNCeff} should be interpreted as arising from precompiling.
-For some fixed number of extra flow steps a \sgd flow may proceed via quantum computation: Starting from the shifted frame a variational assignment of the flow step duration such that $\J_s = \vgc_s(\J)^\dagger \J \vgc_s(\J)$ is maximimally $\sigma$-decreasing can be considered.
-Not only the flow step duration can be chosen variationally but also the generator of the double-bracket flow and the next section generalizes the theory of monotonous properties of the GWW flow to such constructions.
+For some fixed number of extra DBI steps a \sgd DBI may proceed via quantum computation: Starting from the shifted frame a variational assignment of the DBI step duration such that $\J_s = \vgc_s(\J)^\dagger \J \vgc_s(\J)$ is maximimally $\sigma$-decreasing can be considered.